scriptype/salinger/README.md

   }
    ```

-   Let's install a package to use in the js task. `npm i -D browserify`
+   Let's `npm i -D browserify` to use in the js task.

    ```
   "devDependencies": {